Interested in learning how to become a paid writer?

 If you want to get into this type of writing, you will need to study marketing and sales.
 Along with that, you’ll need to start networking with companies to get your foot in the door to write for them.

-There are so many ways you can get started as a freelance writer.
+There are so many ways you can get started as a paid freelance writer and ultimately make a career out of writing.
 More than ever before, you have options.
 Now the hard question is: What will you choose?

 Don’t be afraid to try a few or all of them out to find a good fit!